Founder & Lead Editor

 Comfort and Fit

-Here is where you need to pay attention.
+This is the one area to pay attention to.
 While the Light BOOST foam provides a ride that is "springy" and "supportive", the fit can be tricky.

 - Sizing Advice: Unlike some Adidas models that run large, the Solarboost 5 can feel snug.
 If you have wide feet or prefer thick socks, go up half a size.